Overview of the judiciary

 …But still not separate

 Hundreds of years of evolution may have resulted in an independent judiciary – but that doesn’t mean they were entirely separated from government.
-Chief Justice Lord Mansfield was in the Cabinet between 1757 and 1765, for example and more recently Lord Cave was Home Secretary for a couple of months at the end of the First World War when he was also a serving Lord of Appeal in Ordinary, or Law Lord.
+For example, Lord Mansfield was Lord Chief Justice and also occupied a position in the Cabinet between 1757 and 1765.
+More recently, Lord Cave was Home Secretary for a couple of months at the end of the First World War whilst also a serving Lord of Appeal in Ordinary.

-And until 2006, the Lord Chancellor was part of the executive, the legislature and the judiciary.
-The Lord Chancellor’s role changed drastically on April 3 2006 as a result of the Constitutional Reform Act 2005.
-This latest major change to affect the judiciary has been described as the most significant since Magna Carta.
-The Act establishes the Lord Chief Justice as President of the Courts of England and Wales and Head of its Judiciary, a role previously performed by the Lord Chancellor.
-For the first time an express statutory duty is placed on the Lord Chancellor and other Ministers of the Crown to protect the independence of the judiciary.
-For the first time in its 1,000-year history, the judiciary is officially recognised as a fully independent branch of the government.
+Additionally, until 2006, the Lord Chancellor was part of the government, Parliament, and the judiciary.
+The Lord Chancellor’s role changed drastically on 3 April 2006 as a result of the Constitutional Reform Act 2005.
+This major change has been described as the most significant to affect the justice system since Magna Carta.
+The Act establishes the Lord Chief Justice as President of the Courts of England and Wales and Head of its Judiciary, a role that from 1873 had been performed by the Lord Chancellor.
+For the first time an express statutory duty was placed on the Lord Chancellor and other Ministers of the Crown to protect the independence of the judiciary.
+For the first time in its 1,000-year history, the judiciary is officially recognised as fully independent from the government and Parliament and a fully equal branch of the State.

 Geoffrey Rivlin, Understanding the Law, Oxford, 2004